 1. At first, they will be in denial

-If loosing everything happened suddenly rather than happening gradually, the narcissist will find it hard to accept the new reality.
+If losing everything happened suddenly rather than happening gradually, the narcissist will find it hard to accept the new reality.
 He will try to convince himself that what happened was just a temporary problem and everything will get back to normal soon.

 2. His ego will get crushed and his self-esteem will follow

 What’s the difference between an inflated ego and a high self-esteem anyway?.
 In simple terms, a person who has an inflated ego is a person who has an exaggerated opinion about their own importance.
 In other words, they think that they are more important than everybody else.
 On the other hand a person who has high self-esteem is a person who believes that he is worthy, lovable, important, and capable of dealing with problems.
-High self-esteem is healthy while inflated ego is not.
+High self-esteem is healthy while an inflated ego is not.

-Let’s say a narcissist develop a big ego after accumulating wealth and becoming popular.
+Let’s say a narcissist develops a big ego after accumulating wealth and becoming popular.
 His ego will be built on these two things.
 What do you think will happen if he lost those two things?
 As you might have already guessed, his ego will get crushed and he will start feeling worthless.
 However, this does not mean that he will start being submissive or humble.
 Actually the opposite might happen.

 3. They may become very abusive